operator-framework/operator-controller/pprof/README.md

 We can see that our custom apiserver had a memory consumption increase of ~0.1Mi.

 #### Summary
-Comparing the results of the kube-apiserver running both with and without the rukpak-packageserver apiserver, we can see that:
+Comparing the results of the kube-apiserver running both with and without the catalogd apiserver, we can see that:
-- The kube-apiserver CPU utilization spikes 0.031 cores less and settles ~0.01 cores less when running in combination with the rukpak-packageserver
+- The kube-apiserver CPU utilization spikes 0.031 cores less and settles ~0.01 cores less when running in combination with the catalogd apiserver
-- The kube-apiserver consumes ~4Mi more memory when running in combination with the rukpak-packageserver
+- The kube-apiserver consumes ~4Mi more memory when running in combination with the catalogd apiserver

-Overall, when running both the kube-apiserver and the rukpak-packageserver the total CPU utilization remains roughly the same while the overall memory consumption increases ~73Mi.
+Overall, when running both the kube-apiserver and the catalogd apiserver the total CPU utilization remains roughly the same while the overall memory consumption increases ~73Mi.

 ### controller-manager metrics
 ![controller-manager CPU & memory metric graphs](images/controller_metrics.png)